Gravity (2013 film): Themes

 Human evolution and the resilience of life may also be seen as key themes of Gravity.
 The film opens with the exploration of space—the vanguard of human civilization—and ends with an allegory of the dawn of mankind when Ryan Stone fights her way out of the water after the crash-landing, passing a frog, grabs the soil, and slowly regains her capacity to stand upright and walk.
 Director Cuarón said, "She's in these murky waters almost like an amniotic fluid or a primordial soup, in which you see amphibians swimming.
 She crawls out of the water, not unlike early creatures in evolution.
 And then she goes on all fours.
 And after going on all fours she's a bit curved until she is completely erect.
 It was the evolution of life in one, quick shot".
-Other imagery depicting the formation of life includes a scene in which Stone rests in an embryonic position, surrounded by a rope strongly resembling an umbilical cord.
-Stone's return from space, accompanied by meteorite-like debris, may be seen as a hint that elements essential to the development of life on Earth may have come from outer space in the form of meteorites.
+Earlier imagery depicting the formation of life includes a scene after Stone enters the space station airlock, and rests in an embryonic position, surrounded by a rope strongly resembling an umbilical cord.
 The film also suggests themes of humanity's ubiquitous strategy of existential resilience; that, across cultures, individuals must postulate meaning, beyond material existence, wherever none can be perceived.

 Some commentators have noted possible religious themes in the film.
 For instance, Robert Barron in The Catholic Register summarizes the tension between Gravity's technology and religious symbolism.
 He said, "The technology which this film legitimately celebrates ... can't save us, and it can't provide the means by which we establish real contact with each other.
 The Ganges in the sun, the Saint Christopher icon, the statue of Budai, and above all, a visit from a denizen of heaven, signal that there is a dimension of reality that lies beyond what technology can master or access ... the reality of God".